 Energy use intensities can be high or low, but what does the number mean?
 The numeric value of an EUI can be used to see if a building is performing efficiently or not.

 One way to use a building’s EUI is to compare it to the average EUI for that building type.
 By doing this you can see if a building is performing better than average.

 A second way to use the EUI metric is by looking at one building’s EUI over several years.
 If the EUI getting lower over time it’s a good sign, perhaps a sign that a recent energy efficiency project is saving energy in the building.

 Lastly, EUIs can be compared to target EUIs to determine if a building is on track to meeting a target or goal.

-The University of California, Office of the President developed target EUIs for all UC campuses, including UC Davis.
+The University of California Office of the President (UCOP) developed target EUIs for all UC campuses, including UC Davis.
 We have targets for laboratory buildings, non-laboratory buildings and housing buildings.
-The targets get more stringent each year, pushing us to build more energy efficient buildings on campus.
+They get more stringent each year, pushing us to build more energy efficient buildings on campus.